AoikamiMio/Arch-Linux-UEFI-Installation-Guide/README.md

 ```

 ### Establish an Internet Connection
 The most reliable way is to use a wired connection, as Arch is setup by default to connect to DHCP.
-In this way you can  directly test your connection:
+In this way you can just test your connection by:
 ```
 # ping archlinux.org
 ```
->> you can use `Ctrl+C` to terminate a running program.
+> you can use `Ctrl+C` to terminate a running program.

-However, you can also use wireless network by the following.
+However, you can also use wireless networks by following steps:
 1. Unblock any possible of disable on hardware or software
 ```
 # rfkill unblock all